bbauska/CAD101en/README.md

 In this course, HTML refers to HTML5, unless specified otherwise.

-In this section (part 1), you learned:
+In this section, you learned:

 -   HTML stands for HyperText Markup Language, a markup language that enables documents to be displayed as web pages on the Internet.